Introducing the Teach Edge Question Generator

 But the internet is full of "resources" that are outdated, messy, or just not classroom-ready.

 Past papers are essential.
-But students increasingly find them online (sometimes before you've even set the work).
+But students increasingly find them online (sometimes before you have even set the work).

 So we built the Teach Edge Question Generator.
-It creates original exam-style questions with a detailed matching mark scheme and, if you want it, a student-ready extract or case study built from very recent events.
+It creates original exam-style questions with a detailed matching mark scheme and, where useful, a student-ready extract, case study, diagram, image or visual prompt.

 Crucially, you can edit everything and then load it into your Dashboard and assign it like any other Teach Edge task.